vmware-tanzu/velero/site/content/docs/main/migration-case.md

     Make sure to configure the `BackupStorageLocations` as read-only by using the `--access-mode=ReadOnly` flag for `velero backup-location create`.
 See `velero backup-location –help` for more information about the available flags for this command.

+    ```
+    velero snapshot-location create vsl --provider aws --config region=us-east-2
+    ```
+    See `velero snapshot-location –help` for more information about the available flags for this command.

 1. Continuing on Cluster 2, make sure that the Velero Backup object created on Cluster 1 is available. `<BACKUP-NAME>` should be the same name used to create your backup of Cluster 1.

     ```
     velero backup describe <BACKUP-NAME>
     ```

     Velero resources are [synchronized](how-velero-works.md#object-storage-sync) with the backup files in object storage.
 This means that the Velero resources created by Cluster 1's backup will be synced to Cluster 2 through the shared Backup Storage Location.
-Once the sync occurs, you will be able to access the back up from Cluster 1 on Cluster 2 using Velero commands.
-The default sync interval is 1 minute, so you may need to wait before checking for the back up's availability on Cluster 2.
+Once the sync occurs, you will be able to access the backup from Cluster 1 on Cluster 2 using Velero commands.
+The default sync interval is 1 minute, so you may need to wait before checking for the backup's availability on Cluster 2.
 You can configure this interval with the `--backup-sync-period` flag to the Velero server on Cluster 2.

-1. On Cluster 2, once you have confirmed that the right back up is available, you can restore everything to Cluster 2.
+1. On Cluster 2, once you have confirmed that the right backup is available, you can restore everything to Cluster 2.

     ```
     velero restore create --from-backup <BACKUP-NAME>
     ```

-    Make sure `<BACKUP-NAME>` is the same back up name from Cluster 1.
+    Make sure `<BACKUP-NAME>` is the same backup name from Cluster 1.

 ## Verify Both Clusters